 Andrius Pranckevičius.
 Mr. Pranckevičius is an independent member of the Supervisory Board.
 He is also the chairman of the Risk Management Supervision and Operational Ethics Committee.
 He is a deputy of chief executive officer and a member of the management board at AB "Linas Agro Group".
 He is a chief executive officer and a chairman of the management board at PF "Kekava" and a shareholder at ŽŪB "Žilvista".
-He is also a member of the management board at AB "Linas Agro" and a chairman of the management board at SIA "Lielzeltini", SIA "Broileks" and SIA "Cerova".
+He is also a member of the management board at AB "Linas Agro Group".
+He is a chief executive officer and a chairman of the management board at AB "Linas Agro" and a chairman of the management board at SIA "Lielzeltini", SIA "Broileks" and SIA "Cerova".
 Mr. Pranckevičius obtained his Bachelor's degree of business administration and management and a Master's degree in marketing management from Kaunas University of Technology.
 He has also completed the leadership development programme at Harvard Business School.